jod35/fastapi-beyond-crud-docs/docs/chapter14.md

 ```

-In the code above, we start by importing the `URLSafeTimedSerializer` class, which we use to create the `serializer` object.
-This object is essential for serializing the user's email address.
-We configure the serializer with a `secret_key` (the same one used for creating access tokens) and a `salt`, which we've set to the string "email-verification."
+In the code provided, we begin by importing the `URLSafeTimedSerializer` class, which is used to create the `serializer` object.
+This object is crucial for serializing the user’s email address.
+We configure the serializer with a `secret_key` (the same key used for creating access tokens) and a `salt`, which we set to the string "email-verification."

-Next, we define two functions: `create_url_safe_token` and `decode_url_safe_token`.
-The `create_url_safe_token` function serializes a `data` dictionary into a token.
-The `decode_url_safe_token` function deserializes the token, extracting the data while handling any potential errors.
+We then define two functions: `create_url_safe_token` and `decode_url_safe_token`.
+The `create_url_safe_token` function serializes a `data` dictionary into a token, while the `decode_url_safe_token` function deserializes the token, extracting the data and handling any potential errors.

-With these functions in place, we can verify user emails during signup.
-The process flow is as follows:
+With these functions, we can manage user email verification during signup.
+Here’s the process flow:

 1. A user creates an account with a valid email address.

-2. An email verification link is sent to the user's email.
+2. An email verification link is sent to the user’s email.
 3. The user clicks the verification link.

-4. The user is redirected to our app upon successful email verification, and we send them a success response.
+4. The user is redirected to our app, and upon successful verification, we send them a success response.

 ### Sending the verification Email